 Color of Title

 You’ve probably come across the term ‘color of title’ in your search for squatter’s rights information.
 In Florida, it’s one of two alternate additional requirements to claim adverse possession.
-But what does it mean?

 To have color of title is to have ownership of a property without it being ‘regular’.
 This can mean that there is no proper registration or that the owner is missing one or more pertinent legal documents.
 Color of title can also be claimed if the squatter successfully completes an adverse possession claim.